dhoerl/PhotoScrollerNetwork/README.txt

 Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

+v3.0
+- was able to build libjpeg-turbo for arm64! (see my other project libjpeg-turbo-builder)
+- updated for iOS8
+- rotation code is commented out, maybe later
+- separated out, and update, the networking code (uses the latest iOS8 code from my FastAndEasyWebFetches project)

 v2.6
 - updated for iOS7 and Xcode 5.
 Seems we get a tilePages message from the OS earlier than before, and the code wasn't ready.
 Protect that now with a flag.
 Other very minor changes.